-To achieve the community's aims of preserving the existing rural character, preventing the sprawl of suburbanization and providing environmental protection, the present minimum lot size allowed for the development of residential dwellings in the AR, GBM and NC zoning districts must be enhanced with standards for development more specific to the land and its historic character.
-A 200,000 square foot lot is not reflective of historical development patterns in which small groups of houses and other structures were interspersed among larger areas of fields and woodland.
+To achieve the community's aims of preserving the existing rural character, preventing the sprawl of suburbanization and providing environmental protection, the present minimum lot size allowed for the development of residential dwellings in the, GB, HC2, and proposed AR-2 zoning districts must be reconsidered.
+The GB district has been amended to consist of substandard lots along US-6.
+It may be conceptually sound to reduce the minimum lot size for the creation of new GB lots..
 The current dimensional zoning regulations have allowed for suburban sprawl to accelerate largely through the subdivision of lots.